 You could be allergic to other things, such as dust motes or pollen.
 However, if you do have allergies, your cat can trigger symptoms to them.

-Some studies have show that infants exposed to animals at a very young age might be destined to develop allergies.
+Some studies have shown that infants exposed to animals at a very young age might be destined to develop allergies.
 However, a 2011 study found that babies who have lived with cats, especially during the first year of life, develop antibodies to the pet and were less likely to acquire an allergy later.

 A 2017 study also found that cats and dogs may both provide a benefit for babies.
 The study concluded that babies exposed to a cat or dog at home during pregnancy may have fewer future allergy problems than the babies who were not exposed.